 Uses of forts and castles today

 Forts and castles provide accommodation.
-For the most part, castles and forts are built closer to the sea secluded from the residential homes of the natives.
-Those forts and castles that were built in the midst of or close to other houses were easily turned into accommodative facilities by the natives.
-Located right among local houses, the two small forts at Komenda, provide accommodation to some natives of the town.
+For the most part, castles and forts are built closer to the sea secluded from the natives’ residential homes.
+However, the forts and castles built in the town or close to other houses were easily turned into accommodative facilities by the natives.
+The two forts in Komenda built by the Dutch and the British are now serving as homes to some of the town’s natives.

 Also, the forts and castles serve as administrative centers for some government institutions.
-The Osu Castle, for instance, used to be the residence of the presidents of Ghana.
+The Osu Castle, for instance, used to be the residence of the presidents of Ghana from Dr. Kwame Nkrumah to Pro.
+Atta Mills until 2013.
 These structures housed offices, warehouses, and living quarters for some local government officials.

 In addition, they are important tourist attractions, drawing curious minds and history enthusiasts from all over the world.
 Visiting these forts and castles is a deeply moving experience.
 Walking through the dungeons, one can’t help but feel the weight of history and reflect on the resilience of the human spirit.
 It is a stark reminder of the atrocities committed in the name of power and greed, but also a testament to the strength and resilience of the Ghanaian people.
 The forts and castles serve as poignant reminders of the dark chapters in history, where countless lives were lost and families torn apart.